On the fundamental tone of immersions and submersions: Introduction

-Latter, Cheung and Leung \cite{cheung} found lower bounds estimates when $M$ is complete and isometrically immersed in the hyperbolic space $\mathbb{H}^n$ with bounded mean curvature vector field $|H|\leq \alpha <m-1$ (see also Theorem 4.3.(4) of \cite{BM}).
-Namelly,
+In the context of submanifolds, Cheung and Leung \cite{cheung} gave lower bounds estimates when $M$ is complete and isometrically immersed in the hyperbolic space $\mathbb{H}^n$ with bounded mean curvature vector field $\|H\|\leq \alpha <m-1$.
+Namely they proved that

+Later, Bessa and Montenegro (see \cite[Corollary 4.4]{BM}) generalized Cheung-Leung's estimated for the case where $M^m$ is immersed in a complete simply connected Riemannian manifold $\overline M^n$ with bounded sectional curvature $K_{\overline M} \leq -b^2<0$ and bounded mean curvature vector $H$, with $\|H\| \leq \alpha<(m-1)b$.
+In this setting, they were able to prove that

+We point out that Castillon obtained a different lower bound estimate in the same situation (see Th\'eor\`eme 2.3 in \cite{castillon}).

-Recently, B\'erard, Castillon and the first author \cite{cavalcante}, using a different approach, obtained a sharp lower bound estimate for $\la_1(M)$, when $M$ is a hypersurface immersed into $\Hy^n\times\R$ with constant mean curvature.
-We point out that Bessa and co-authors, using other techniques, obtained in \cite{BGMR} eigenvalue estimates for minimal submanifolds of warped product spaces.
+Fill years ago, B\'erard, Castillon and the first author \cite{cavalcante}, using a different approach, obtained a sharp lower bound estimate for $\lambda_1(M)$, when $M$ is a hypersurface immersed into $\mathbb{H}^n\times\mathbb{R}$ with constant mean curvature.

+Our first result is a dual estimate of Cheung and Leung's theorem in the context of Riemannian submersions.
+We obtain the following

+\begin{theorem} Let $\pi:M^m\to\mathbb{H}^k$ be a Riemannian submersion of a complete Riemannian manifold $M^m$ onto the hyperbolic space.
+Let us denote by $H^\F$ the mean curvature of its fibers and assume that $\|H^\F\|\leq \beta<k-1$.
+Then